 Joseph laughed too.
-“Yeah but you know you’d never leave your job Leslie.
-The both of us know that.”
+“Yeah, but you know you’d never leave your job Leslie, the both of us know that.”

-“Yeah, that’s the thing that really separates us; our jobs.
+“Yeah, that’s the thing that really separates us, our jobs.
 Both of us like our jobs too much.”

 Just then the Zaltaen’s shuttle door opened and they started to come down the tube.
-When they first landed on the deck the side party the XO pulled together snapped to attention, the marines raised their rifles in salute, and bosun’s pipes trilled.
+When they first landed on the deck the side party the XO pulled together snapped to attention, the Marines raised their rifles in salute, and bosun’s pipes trilled.
 Both Joseph and Marcy recognized one of the Zaltaens, the one that they met on the view screen.
 The other two were much like the first, except with dark purple and light blue skin respectively.

-“Yeah, I imagine so.”
-He chuckled.
+“Yeah, I imagine so,” he chuckled.

 “Thank you,” Leslie looked to the three people standing behind her.
 She pointed to the captain, “the person standing in the middle is Captain Joseph McNealy.”
 She pointed to the woman standing next to him.
-“She is Commander Marcy Border, Joseph’s Executive Officer.”
+“She is Commander Marcy Border, Joseph’s executive officer.”

-The door of the operations room opened and as soon as the captain and the executive officer stepped onto it CMC Kim announced, “Captain on the bridge.”
+The door of the operations room opened and as soon as the captain and the executive officer stepped onto it, CMC Kim announced, “Captain on the bridge.”
 The person stared in disbelief as the three aliens stepped forward.
 Everyone in the room stood and came to attention before the captain said, “As you were.”

 Lieutenant Commander Desota came forward to the captain.
 “Will you be taking back the watch?”
 The captain shook his head.
 “Please, carry on.”

-“I am sorry,” Regina Sharloc apologized sincerely.
-“I should have prepared you better for this.
+“I am sorry,” Regina apologized sincerely.
+“I should’ve prepared you better for this.
 But as I tried to say before, many of my people have been planted among your people throughout your star nation.
 Many of them are in your military, some of them are in your government, and many more live among your average citizens.
 All of them hide among your people in plain sight using our optical camouflage.
-This is all in an effort to learn more about your people and your culture.
+This is an effort to learn more about your people and your culture.
 What better way to learn about your people than to learn about them as they go about living their everyday lives?”